There are numerous benefits for beneficiaries of a marital trust, including asset allocation and tax benefits.

-A marital trust doubles a couple’s estate tax exemption limit.
+In addition to the main purpose of a marital trust (to protect the surviving spouse), it also doubles a couple’s estate tax exemption limit.
 Estate tax is the federal tax paid on someone’s estate after they die.
 The federal estate tax exemption is high now, but it won’t always be this high.
 Therefore, planning for coming years should be done now.

-In 2022, the estate tax exemption is $12.06 million.
-Using a marital trust would increase the exemption to $24.12 million, potentially shielding $24 million of a couple’s net worth.
+In 2022, the estate tax exemption is $12.06 million, but using a marital trust would increase the exemption to $24.12 million, potentially shielding $24 million of a couple’s net worth.

 Let’s say a grantor passes $5 million to a surviving spouse through a marital trust.
 The surviving spouse will be able to pass an additional $19 million to the couple’s children through the same trust, tax free, because of the marital trust.
 However, this tax move must be made now before the per spouse exemption drops to roughly $6 million automatically on January 1, 2026.

 A trust also can provide income to the surviving spouse, tax free.
 The grantor may set a limit on how much can be withdrawn from the trust, something the couple and their estate planning attorney should discuss when the trust is created.
 When the surviving spouse passes, the trust is passed on to whomever the first spouse’s will says should get the trust—only a surviving spouse may be the beneficiary of a marital trust.